Tooltips might be more useful than you thought

 A new decade has arrived and with it the growing need to improve user experience inside interfaces.
 According to Forbes, providing users a better experience can increase conversion rates up to 400%.
 And that is important data to have in mind when planning your strategies for this year.

 There are several ways to reduce user frustration.
-Due to the high demand for user-friendly products, companies have started to implement self-service options such as Chatbots, Videos and Knowledge Bases.
+Due to the high demand for user-friendly products, companies have started to implement self-service options such as Chatbots, Videos, and Knowledge Bases.
 Today I want to talk about Tooltips and how you can use them across your website to boost user autonomy.

 So what is a Tooltip?

-Tooltips are in-app contextual messages that provide additional information about specific features, improving overall user experience.
+Tooltips are in-app contextual messages that provide additional information about specific features, improving the overall user experience.
 When used wisely, tooltips can be an important UX tool, helping users understand complex options in a clearer way.

 Tooltips can be attached to any element on a page (icons, text links, buttons, form fields, etc).
 Normally, the user needs to interact with an interface element (click or mouseover) to access the information provided, being highly contextual.

-Below, I’m going to share some tips to make good use of this tool in order to improve user experience.
+Below, I’m going to share some tips to make good use of this tool in order to improve the user experience.

 1. Provide contextual help